webyda/skick/README.md

    to the actor that has the address *address*.
 In general, this address must be known in advance.
-2. `async inst.replace(new_type, message)` which replaces the current actor's behaviors with a new set of behaviors defined in some actor definition function.
+2. `async inst.replace(new_type, message)` which replaces the current actor's behaviors with a new set of behaviors defined in some actor definition.
-   This function essentially strips the actor of all but its address, purging all daemons, all message handlers, conversations, all its closures etc.
+   This function strips the actor of all but its address, purging all daemons, all message handlers, conversations, all its closures etc.
 3. `async inst.converse(partner, initial_message, prorotype)` which initiates a
    conversation with the `partner` actor.
 More on this later.